SimonAgain/tictactoe/README.md

 The game score and when playing consecutive games, the looser of the previous game will take the first move of the next game.

-In Version 8, the AI player is upgraded.
-Row and column blocking implemented.
-If the blocking isn't needed, the AI will place a random move.
+In Version 9, the AI player blocks last move saves otherwise generates random moves.

 The project has been a great learning experience and I look forward to further education in the field.
 A takeaway from this project is to plan the project before coding.
 I took the attitude of delivering a minimal viable product with the intention of improving my code and design at a later state.
 Although providing a minimal viable product is sound, I look it too far in this instance.
 Once too far down the path, there wasn’t the time to remodel the project.
 A more thought out design could have allowed for expansion and versatile extras.
 Still a great learning experience..